How to Stop Missing Client Calls in TherapyNotes: A Therapist’s Guide (2026)

 Can TherapyNotes answer phone calls?

-TherapyNotes does not include phone answering.
-It handles scheduling, documentation, billing, and telehealth — but cannot answer voice calls.
+TherapyNotes doesn’t include phone answering.
+It handles scheduling, documentation, billing, and telehealth — but can’t answer voice calls.
 An AI receptionist like AgentZap fills this gap with 24/7 HIPAA-compliant call answering synced to your TherapyNotes calendar.

 Is AI phone answering HIPAA-compliant for TherapyNotes practices?